Gordon999/Pico_Calculator/README.md

 Copy main.py to the pico

-# To carry out simple addition:
+# To carry out a simple addition:
 Press 1.234,
 Press +,
 Press 2.345,